bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-54-money-and-happiness.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 23</span></h3>
-<p>The ultimate life finds happiness through aligning your spending with your values rather than just following social expectations or marketing messages about what should make you happy.</p>
+<p>Joa finds happiness through aligning your spending with your values rather than just following social expectations or marketing messages about what should make you happy.</p>
 </div>

 <div class="verse">